Pearls of Antiquity

 Sail through the Aegean to the idyllic Greek islands as you explore remarkable ruins, stroll Turkey's storied coastal cities, and visit the greatest cities of the ancient world

 Travelers depart their gateway city on overnight flights for Athens, Greece.
-Meals appropriate to the time of day will be served in flight.
 Arrive Athens International Airport.
 Transfer to the Hotel NJV Athens Plaza located on Constitution Square.
 The evening is at leisure to relax and discover the area around the main square of the city.

 Join fellow travelers this morning for a tour of Athens including the Acropolis and the newly opened Acropolis Museum with its myriad of beautiful, ancient artifacts.
 The Acropolis of Athens is an ancient citadel located on a high rocky outcrop above the city containing the remains of several ancient buildings of great architectural and historic significance, the most famous being the Parthenon.
 The afternoon is free for independent exploration.
 You may want to head to the old quarter known as the Plaka.
 (B)